-The County prohibits retaliation of any kind against employees, who, in good faith, report harassment, discrimination and/or unfair treatment or assist in investigating such complaints.
-If an employee feels he/she has been subjected to any form of retaliation, the employee should promptly report that conduct to his/her immediate supervisor, another member of management, the department's HR manager, the County HR Director, or Board of County Commissioners.
+The County prohibits retaliation of any kind against employees, who, in good faith, report harassment, discrimination, and/or unfair treatment or assist in investigating such complaints.
+If an employee feels he/she has been subjected to any form of retaliation, the employee should promptly report that conduct to his/her immediate supervisor, another member of supervision, the ~~elected official~~^{department}'s H.R. manager or the County H.R.
+Director or Board of County Commissioners.
 Employees are not required to approach the person who is retaliating against them, and they may bypass any offending member of management.
-Employees are encouraged to use the Complaint Resolution Procedure set-out in the Handbook, as well.
+Employees are encouraged to use the Complaint Resolution Procedure (~~Open-Door Policy~~) set-out in the Handbook, as well.